 Some 500,000 students attend private schools under publicly funded tuition vouchers or tax-credit scholarships that provide full or partial state tax credits for those who donate to organizations that provide private school scholarships.
+In the opinion, Chief Justice John Roberts makes clear that states don't have to give tuition money to private schools.
+"But once a State decides to do so, it cannot disqualify some private schools solely because they are religious,” he wrote.

 Montana lawmakers in 2015 passed legislation making Montana one of 18 states to permit such tax credits.
 The following year, the state’s executive branch issued an administrative rule barring tax-credit scholarships from being used at religiously affiliated schools, citing the Montana constitution’s Blaine Amendment’s prohibition of public dollars from directly or indirectly financing such organizations.
 The Supreme Court is hearing a challenge to the state’s action in Espinoza v.
 Montana Department of Revenue.